Complying with Data Handling Requirements in Cloud Storage Systems: Cloud Storage Operations

 \section{Cloud Storage Operations}

-The most important modifications and considerations of \name{} involve the CRUD (create, read, update, delete) operations of cloud storage systems.
-In the following, we describe how we integrate \name{} into the CRUD operations of our cloud storage model (as introduced in Section~\ref{sec:setting}).
-To this end, we assume that queries are processed on behalf of the client by one of the nodes in the cluster, the \emph{coordinator} node (this is the prevalent deployment model for cloud storage \cite{lakshman_cassandra_2010}).
-Each node of the cluster can act as coordinator for a query and a client application will select one randomly.
-For reasons of clarity, we postpone the discussion of the impact of different replication factors and load balancing decisions to Section \ref{sec:replication} and Section \ref{sec:load-balancing}, respectively.
+The most important modifications of \name{} involve the CRUD (create, read, update, delete) operations.
+In the following, we describe how we integrate \name{} into the CRUD operations of our cloud storage model (cf.\ Section~\ref{sec:setting}).
+We assume that queries are processed on behalf of the client by one of the nodes in the cluster, the \emph{coordinator} node (as common in cloud storage systems~\cite{lakshman_cassandra_2010}).
+Each node of the cluster can act as coordinator for a query and clients use the capability store to select a coordinator that complies with the requested \dhrs{}.
+If no \dhrs{} need to be considered, clients select a coordinator based on performance metrics such as proximity.
+For reasons of clarity, we postpone the discussion of the impact of different replication factors and load balancing decisions to Section \ref{sec:replication} and \ref{sec:load-balancing}, respectively.